-dlltyp.h Includes the platform specific definitions for data types and function declarations.
+Includes the platform specific definitions for data types and function declarations.
 All data types are based on this definitions.
-The use of this typ definition file allows the use of examples and programs on different platforms without changes to the program source. regs.h Defines all registers and commands which are used in the Spectrum driver for the different boards.
-The registers a board uses are described in the board spe- cific part of the documentation. spectrum.h Defines the functions of the driver.
+The use of this typ definition file allows the use of examples and programs on different platforms without changes to the program source. dlltyp.h

+Defines all registers and commands which are used in the Spectrum driver for the different boards.
+The registers a board uses are described in the board speregs.h cific part of the documentation.

+Defines the functions of the driver.
 All definitions are taken from the file dlltyp.h.
-The functions itself are described below. spcerr.h Lists all and describes all error codes that can be given back by any of the driver functions.
-The error codes and their meaning are described in detail in the appendix of this manual. errors.h Only there for backward compatibility with older program versions.
-Please use speer, h instead,
+The functions itself are described below

+Lists all and describes all error codes that can be given back by any of the driver functions.
+The error codes and their meaning are described in detail in the

+Only there for backward compatibility with older program versions.
+Please use spcerr.h instead errors.h